kiffneyg/db-data-diff/README.md

                           ELSE 3

 giving the date field most commonly used as order 1, the second choice as 2.
-Otherwise the script will randomly choose a date field in the table/
+Otherwise the script will randomly choose a date field in the table.